You’ve sorted through the pre-tenancy applications and you’ve chosen your preferred tenant; now is the time to do a reference check.

-Once you’ve been given someone that you can contact, it might be worth flicking them an email or a text message explaining who you are and if they’d be happy to speak to you about your prospective tenant.
+Once you’ve been given contact details for a reference check, it might be worth flicking them an email or a text message explaining who you are and if they’d be happy to speak to you about your prospective tenant.

 Many people do not answer phone calls if they see a random or unknown number, so sending them a message about your intentions beforehand will ensure you are successful in reaching them.

-Once you get in contact with them, arrange a time that suits you both to talk.
+Once you get in contact with them, arrange a time that suits you both to discuss the reference check.

 The questions that you’ll want to ask your prospective tenant’s referee will probably change slightly depending on the relationship that they have.
 A friend is going to be unlikely to comment on their general attitude at work, and an employer probably won’t know much about what this person is like as a tenant.
 So try asking each of them these questions:

-What to ask a reference that is a friend
+What to ask in a reference check with a tenants friend

 - How do you know [potential tenant]?